mvtecsoftware/mvtec_itq_challenge_2025/README.md

 * __BeachBotty/BeachBotty.ino__:

   Contains the Arduino Program.
 Has to be opened with the Arduino IDE.

 * __halcon/HelloWorld.hdev__:

   Prints 'Hello World' to the commandline.
 Test it with ```hrun HelloWorld.hdev```.

 * __halcon/RobotDemo.hdev__:

   Acquires one image from the camera to test that it works.
 Spins the left and right robot chain drive forwards and backwards for one second to test if it works.
 Test it on the robots Jetson Orin with ```hrun RobotDemo.hdev```.

 * __halcon/RobotDemoMouseControl.hdev__:

   Allows to drive the robot around with the mouse while looking at the cameras live images.
 Requires access to the Linux GUI.
 Test it on the robots Jetson Orin with ```hrun RobotDemoMouseControl.hdev```.

+* __halcon/robot_functions.hdpl__:

+  A collection of HALCON procedures.
+They are used in RobotDemo.hdev and RobotDemoMouseControl.hdev.
+  They can be used in the main .hdev file with the line ```include .```.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>